-2. Were proposed expenditures for Program Development (PD) or Coordination (C)discussed? ☐ Yes.
+2 Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ۷. were proposed experiantales for Frogram Development (FD) or coordination (e) discussed. ☐ Yes.
 Go to question #3 ☑ Not applicable, PD and/or C funds are not used.
 Go to question #4 3.
 Summarize the comments received concerning proposed expenditures for PD and/or C Not applicable 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services ☐ No, Explain: 5.
+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services □ No, Explain: 5.
 Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
-Sourcewiwe did not receive any comments during the public hearing concerning the minimum percentage of Title IIIB funds to meet the adequate proportion of funding for priority services.
-6. List any other issues discussed or raised at the public hearing. • Increase access and awareness of central support system to assist caregivers whose loved one has dementia locate education, resources and opportunities to engage in Santa Clara County.
-Disaster Preparedness (specific to Fire Safety)
+No comments were received concerning the minimum percentage of Title IIIB Funds to meet the adequate proportions of funding for priority services.
+6. List any other issues discussed or raised at the public hearing.